MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 Here's what to expect for you and your users if you cancel a subscription.

-- **Admin access** Admins can still sign in and access the Admin center, and buy other subscriptions as needed.
+- **Admin access** Admins can still sign in and access the admin center, and buy other subscriptions as needed.
 As a global or billing admin, you have 90 days to [reactivate the subscription](reactivate-your-subscription.md) with all data intact.

 - **User access** Your users won't be able to use services like OneDrive for Business, or access customer data—for example, email or documents on team sites.
 Office applications, like Word and Excel, will eventually move into a read-only, reduced functionality mode and display [Unlicensed Product notifications](https://support.office.com/article/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx).